Danielsudndqvist/nr-game/README.md

 - Google Cloud Platform account
 - A Google Sheet for storing scores (`creds.json` should contain the path to this sheet).

-## Usage
+## Bugs

-Include examples of how to use your project.
-This could be command-line instructions, code snippets, or links to interactive demos.
+# Solved bugs
+A large number of bugs was accidentally created during development and had to be fixed.
+Fixes included:

+looking through code line by line using print() statements to see what was acctually going on review commit history search google for possible solutions a lot of trial and error
+# Unfixed bugs
+None

 ## Testing